ZeroFlyFly/WaifuSpineRuntime/README.md

 5. Hit on the Unity Play Button, the animation should work.

-# FAQ
+# Frequently Asked Question

-1. Why decode Mihoyo / Hoyoverse Website website failed?
+#### 1. Why decode Mihoyo / Hoyoverse Website failed?

    A: The decode is base on vendors.js and index.js analization.
 Due to the inconsitent between website content.
 It might failed sometimes, especially when the website is before 2021/09/28.
+(The first aniversary review, I have tested it works.)

    Because the Mihoyo team change website js format in older version.
 For example, in older version, some website use bundle.js instead of index.js.
 The bundle.js format is really different from index.js

+   To support older Website bring in too much pain, it would be better to start another project to do so.

    However, in newer version website, they finally come to a much stable format.

-If the decode failed feel free to write issue, remember to attach the website url and what error Unity reports.
+   If the decode failed, feel free to write issue, remember to attach the website url and what error Unity reports.

    The Website too old would not support though.

-2. Why My Spine Texture Transparency looks weired?
+#### 2. Why My Spine Texture Transparency looks weired?

    Please look at the second point in Preparation, or look at the document [Spine-Unity-Document](https://esotericsoftware.com/spine-unity) especially **Alpha Texture Settings** section.

    Then remove the imported spine files and reimport them in Unity again.

+#### 3. Why My Mihoyo Spine file looks weired in Official Spine Editor?

+   (1) First, cloths, hair and tails might be generate by runtime scripts, not hard coded in spine file.

+   (2) Second, the deform animation of attachments is bring out in json hierachy, so the official spine can not read deform animation correctly.
+In this runtime, it just skip the wrong hierachy to get correct result.
+In the future there will be scripts fix the case, so that the official spine can play mihoyo spine correctly.

+# Last But Not Least

+There are only scripts in repo.
+You should check the rights and avoid legal problems when using the resources get by this repo, especially usage in business!

+If there are infringement in this repo.
+Just let me notice, I will delete relate resources as soon as possible.

 ## The Following Content is the Original unity-spine-runtime readme